-“You’re bewitched,” Lowri retorted.
-“You’re too far gone in wine to hear your own words.
-If there were any help for it, I’d put a stop to all this at once.”
+“You’re bewitched,” Gwenda retorted.
+“You’re too far gone in wine to know what you’re saying.
+If there were any help for it, I’d stop this madness at once.”

 Evaine advanced on her.
-“It was you who put me up to this!
-Should I have stayed in my room, weeping like an infant?”
+“You put me up to it!
+Should I have stayed in my room, weeping like a child?”

-Lowri jumped.
-She swallowed, then reached to pluck a flower from Evaine’s hair.
+The maid reached to pluck a loose ribbon from her lady’s hair.
 “I wished only to cheer you,” she argued.
 “Alas, I fear I’ve put the Devil in you.
 I pray it won’t be your undoing.”

 Evaine laughed, turning a pirouette beneath the Rowan tree.
 A shower of white blossoms fell in her hair.